What do the NYS Public Health Laws require?

 - be easily readable.

 - MMR vaccination is available at the Student Health Center free of charge.
-For students seeking MMR vaccine who do have health insurance, you may receive free vaccine at the following Dept. of Health Immunization Clinic:
+For students seeking MMR vaccine who do NOT have health insurance, you may receive free vaccine at the following Dept. of Health Immunization Clinic:

 - Fort Greene Health Center 295 Flatbush Ave.-5th floor Brooklyn, NY 11201 Monday-Friday 8:30am-2pm